 - BBC Radio 2 airing interviews with David Heyman, Stuart Craig, Nick Dudman - We're listening to BBC Radio 2's interview as it is broadcasted live (we reported the interview's airing yesterday).
 Below are our notes from the interview. – (10:51 PM GMT) Stuart Craig says if part of the deal at the beginning was to work on this for 10 years, he would have said no. To his ...

-Although working on all eight of the Harry Potter films, Nick Dudman’s role varied each time.
-He is credited as the Make-Up and Creature Effects Designer for all films inclusive from The Philospher’s Stone to The Half-Blood Prince, whilst is simply Make-Up Effects Designer for the final two installments.
-During this time, Dudman was involved in the designer of hundreds of creatures including goblins, acromantula and the fabulous animatronic Buckbeak for Harry Potter and the Prisoner of Azkaban, which is currently on display at the Warner Brothers Studio Tour.
+Although working on all eight of the Harry Potter films, Dudman’s role varied each time.
+He is credited as the Make-Up and Creature Effects Designer for all films inclusive from Philosopher’s Stone to Half-Blood Prince, whilst is simply Make-Up Effects Designer for the final two installments.
+During this time, Dudman was involved in the designer of hundreds of creatures including goblins, Acromantula, and the fabulous animatronic Buckbeak for Harry Potter and the Prisoner of Azkaban, which is currently on display at the Warner Bros.
+Studio Tour.

-During his 10-year stint on Harry Potter, Dudman and his team received 6 BAFTA nominations for Best Make-Up, 7 Saturn Award nominations and one OSCAR nod.
-He went on to win the Critics Choice Award for Best Make-Up for Harry Potter and the Deathly Hallows: Part 2.
+During his ten-year stint on Harry Potter, Dudman and his team received six BAFTA nominations for Best Make-Up, seven Saturn Award nominations, and one Oscar nod.
+He went on to win the Critics Choice Award for Best Make-Up for Harry Potter and the Deathly Hallows – Part 2.